SummaryRead the full fact sheet

 Medical advice for insomnia and tinnitus

 If you have any physical problems that contribute to your sleep disturbance, seek medical advice.
-If your sleep problems persist, seek professional help.
-Don’t try to put up with them.
+If your sleep problems persist, don’t try to put up with them – seek professional help.

 Most of the so-called tinnitus ‘cures’ on the market have no scientific basis.
-If you have a query about a specific treatment, ask your doctor or contact the Tinnitus Association of Victoria.
+If you have a query about a specific treatment, ask your doctor or contact the Tinnitus Association of Victoria for more information.